 - Wolves – stay up late and sleep late.
 They tend to start falling asleep when lions are starting to wake up.
 They make up approximately 15% of the population.

 The first step in getting better quality sleep is to figure out what your chronotype is.
 You can do this by identifying your natural rise time as well as the time of day when you feel the most alert, or by using a genetic test.

 Your chronotype has a genetic component

-Research shows that chronotypes have a strong genetic component.
-Although multiple factors play a role, having a specific allele on the PER3 circadian clock gene3 has been tied to being an early riser.
+Research shows that chronotypes likely have a strong genetic component.
+Although multiple factors play a role, having a specific allele on the PER3 circadian clock gene has been tied to being a morning person.

 It has been suggested that the reason there are variations in chronotype may date back to the hunter-gatherer era and served as a survival technique.
 The theory is that by taking turns sleeping, there would always be someone awake to keep watch around the clock.